 You can read more about the benefits of trading futures in our post on the topic.

 Every market has its own special characteristics, but there are some traits that can be observed in many markets.
 One such logic that is prevalent among market indexes, is mean reversion.

 Mean reversion is the tendency of a market to revert to its mean, once it has made exaggerated moves in one direction.
-So, of the market has moved excessively to the downside, we may soon expect it to turn around.
-The mean reverting tendency of index markets are best used to go long by catching a falling market, due to the long term rising trend of the equity markets.
+So, if the market has moved excessively to the downside, we may soon expect it to turn around.
+The mean-reverting tendency of index markets is best used to go long by catching a falling market, due to the long-term rising trend of the equity markets.

 Where to Find Price Data